okertanov/nxa-modules/README.md

 SignTx
 ---
-Returns true if exdended rpc is running.
+Signs tranasction then returns signed transaction and context.

 First param: Privte key to sign transaction with.
-Second param: Transaction json object as string.
+Second param: Transaction json object as string or as base64 string.

 Request body: